 Surplus U.S. Navy uniforms are made available to the NSCC and NLCC.
 These uniforms, in turn, are made available to cadets at a minimal cost for shipping and handling.
 Uniform needs that cannot be met through this source may be purchased at the Navy Exchange Uniform Shops.
 Attempts are made to supply uniform items, but some items, due to size or availability, may be the responsibility of the parents to provide.

 7. Will Sea Cadet training detract from my school work?

 Not likely.
-The Liberty Division usually meets two weekends per month.
+The Liberty Division usually meets two Saturdays per month.
 Instruction is designed to supplement school work.
 Normally, training away from home is conducted only during the school vacation periods (i.e., recruit training and advanced training).
 Our experience is that the self-discipline learned in the program carries over to the academic experience with cadet grade average going up one letter grade.